-The predominantly inattentive type is the one often referred to as ADD (standing for attention deficit disorder) as the term does not contain the word “hyperactivity.”
+Some people refer to the predominantly inattentive type as ADD (standing for attention deficit disorder), as the term does not contain the word “hyperactivity.”

-The disorder was described as ADD before the word ‘hyperactivity’ was added in 1987.
+People referred to the broad diagnosis of ADHD simply as ADD before medical professionals added “hyperactivity” into the disorder’s title.
 Essentially, ADD is now an outdated way to refer to ADHD.

 - poor concentration

 Some small children naturally display some of the signs of ADHD.
 These include: